Little Yellow Wheelbarrow

 6. Clean Out Water Features

-After the leaves fall in autumn and organic matter turns to sludge over the winter, it’s time to give your water features a thorough cleaning.
+After the leaves fall in autumn and organic matter turns to sludge over the winter, it’s time to clean your water features thoroughly.

 Do a spring clean out following these steps: